ashwanth1109/Mongoose/README.md

 This repo is meant to be a resource for me (and hopefully others) while developing in Mongoose.
 As I was learning this stack, I found it difficult to understand the stack and I wanted to create some form of notes to refer to when working with Mongoose & Mongo DB.

 I strongly recommend reading the book 'Mongoose for Application Development' by Simon Holmes [Packt Publishing].
-This was one of the few books I found, that went into great detail about Mongoose and this is the book that Im making these notes from (for non commercial purposes; no copyright infringement intended).
-Since it was released in 2013, Im hoping to update some of the outdated information from the book and publish them here based on the Mongoose API documentation and my personal learnings over the past few days.
+This was one of the few books I found, that provides a very good introduction to Mongoose and this is the book has been one of the primary references for these notes (meant for non commercial purposes only; no copyright infringement intended).
+Since it was released in 2013, Im hoping to update some of the outdated information from the book and publish them here based on the Mongoose API documentation and my personal learnings from attending the General Assembly Web Development Immersive Bootcamp.

 If any information is inaccurate or you would like to contribute some content, feel free to raise an issue and we can integrate content using pull requests.